 - 1. Read 4-H & FFA General Rules, Livestock Health Requirements, and 4-H & FFA Livestock Rules. - 2.
 All registered animals must have registration papers on file at the Extension Office for each animal by June 15th. - 3.
 Only dairy cows in lactation may be brought in and taken home on show day.
 Dry cows and cows in production will be shown separately. - 4.
-All grade or leased animals must have a completed "4-H Grade Dairy Cattle or Leasing Identification Form" on file at the Extension office for each animal by June 15th per Kansas 4-H rules and regulation. - Superintendent will have discretion to break classes.
+All grade or leased animals must have a completed "4-H Grade Dairy Cattle or Leasing Identification Form" on file at the Extension office for each animal by June 15th per Kansas 4-H rules and regulation. - 5.
+Superintendent will have discretion to break classes.
 There will be no minimum number of animals per class to be judged by breed.
 Breeds recognized will be Ayrshire, Brown Swiss, Guernsey, Holstein, Jersey, and Milking Shorthorn.
 Breed winners will be shown together for champion. - 6.
 Dairy Steers must meet all the requirements of Market Beef.
 They will show during beef show. - 7.
 Showmanship: This contest is open to any 4-H/FFA member exhibiting in dairy classes.
 Classes may be divided at the discretion of the superintendent to allow for room in the show ring.
 Exhibitors must own the animals they show, except in the case of a leased project and the member must show the animal in a class that judges the animal, in order to show it in showmanship.
 Exhibitor age will be determined by January 1st of the current year.
-The judge will have discretion as to whether to ask the 4-H/FFA members questions during showmanship. - a.
-Top showmen from Intermediate and Senior class will be eligible for the Round Robin competition.
+The judge will have discretion as to whether to ask the 4-H/FFA members questions during showmanship.